amrabdelmoghny/WFI32-IoT/README.md

 <img src="resources/media/voiceReg1.png" width="1080"/>

 1. Create an account and log-in to the [device registration page](https://microchiptech.github.io/mchpiotvoice/).
-You can also reach out to this page using the file **VOICE.HTM** on the MSD.
+You can also reach out to this page using the file **VOICE.HTM** on the **CURIOSITY drive**.

 <img src="resources/media/voiceReg2.png" width="480"/>